-The unspoiled waters surrounding these islands are home to sharks, whales, dolphins, and colorful deep-water fish, along with several species of endangered and threatened populations of sea turtles.
-Sharks and other apex predators drive smaller fish to the surface, creating the bait balls upon which many species of pelagic seabirds feed.
-More than two dozen species of seabirds inhabit the area and enrich the nutrient load of coral communities, fertilizing the shores with energy from the sea.
-The Monument complements the protections of adjacent wildlife conservation reserves in the three northernmost islands of the U.S. Commonwealth of the Northern Mariana Islands (CNMI) and presents a remarkable opportunity to protect every link in this complex and fragile chain-birds, seamounts, predatory fish and corals-as an integrated ecosystem.
+The waters surrounding these islands are home to sharks, whales, dolphins, and fish, along with several species of threatened and endangered (T&E) sea turtles.
+Sharks and other apex predators drive smaller fish to the surface, creating the bait balls upon which many seabirds feed.
+More than two dozen seabird species inhabit the area and enrich the nutrient load of coral reefs, fertilizing the shores with energy from the sea.
+The Monument complements the protections of adjacent wildlife conservation reserves in the three northernmost islands of the U.S. Commonwealth of the Northern Mariana Islands (CNMI) and presents a remarkable opportunity to protect every link in this complex and fragile chain-birds, seamounts, predatory fish, and corals-as an integrated ecosystem.

-The Monument consists of three units: Trench Unit, Volcanic Unit, and Islands Unit.
+The Monument consists of three units: Trench, Volcanic, and Islands.
 Two of these units have also been designated as national wildlife refuges.
-The Trench Unit and Volcanic Unit are managed both as part of the Monument and also as the "Mariana Trench National Wildlife Refuge" and "Mariana Arc of Fire National Wildlife Refuge", respectively.
-This document identifies these areas as the "Trench Unit/Refuge" and "Volcanic Unit/Arc of Fire Refuge".
-The Islands Unit is not managed as a part of the National Wildlife Refuge System (NWRS) and is identified only as the "Islands Unit".
+The Trench Unit and Volcanic Unit are managed both as part of the Monument and as the "Mariana Trench National Wildlife Refuge" and "Mariana Arc of Fire National Wildlife Refuge."
+This document identifies these areas as the Trench Unit/Refuge and Volcanic Unit/Arc of Fire Refuge.
+The Islands Unit is also managed as a part of the National Wildlife Refuge System (NWRS).
 We have used these names throughout this plan in accordance with their legal and regulatory structure.

-The Trench Unit/Refuge stretches approximately 940 nautical miles (nmi)^{} long and 38 nmi wide along the Mariana Trench sea floor, and includes Sirena Deep- at about 35,000 feet the second deepest point on Earth- remarkable for its steep walls, distinctive geologic features, and deep ocean life forms.
+The Trench Unit/Refuge stretches approximately 940 nautical miles (nmi)[‡] long and 38 nmi wide along the Mariana Trench seafloor and includes Sirena Deep the third deepest point on Earth at about 35,000 feet (ft)-remarkable for its steep walls, distinctive geologic features, and deep ocean life forms.
 Xenophyophores resembling giant amoebae, deep-sea jellyfish, shrimplike amphipods, and translucent sea cucumbers have found a home in this harsh environment amid shaggy bacterial mats.
 The ocean floor at such depth consists of a biogenous ooze composed of microscopic plankton shells from both animal and plant plankton.
-The deepest areas of the Mariana Trench are likened to an inverted chain of islands, where each "peak" points downward, but like islands, each feature can be geologically and biologically unique.
+The deepest areas of the Mariana Trench are likened to an inverted chain of islands, where each peak points downward but, like islands, each feature can be geologically and biologically unique.